Battle of Punnaikayal: Battle

 By the end of June 1553, the Muslim fleet consisting of several galleons and forty swift sloops, arrived off the Coromandel Coast ready to strike.
 Their first target was the newly established village of Mugel which had existed for barely a year.
 The attack was swift and brutal twenty fishing boats were seized, and many Paravas the local Christian fishermen, were captured.
 Emboldened by this success, the fleet proceeded directly to Punney Kayal, the capital of the Portuguese presence on the Fishery Coast.
 On the first of May, five hundred Muhammadan soldiers landed on the shore, intent on overwhelming the small Portuguese garrison.
 However, the fifty defenders, under Captain Manoel Rodrigues Coutinho, put up fierce resistance.
 Among the bravest was Antonio Franco de Gusmão the Portuguese standard-bearer who charged at the enemy’s own standard-bearer an Abyssinian soldier.
 In a duel, Gusmão seized the enemy standard and struck down his opponent on the battlefield.

 As the initial assault failed, the Muslim commander aboard his galleon swiftly dispatched reinforcements, swelling the attacking force to fifteen hundred men.
 Realizing that they were vastly outnumbered most of the Portuguese defenders chose to retreat.
 However, Captain Manoel Rodrigues Coutinho displaying remarkable courage stood his ground with just seventeen loyal soldiers.
 Determined to fight he was eventually persuaded by his men that their best chance of survival lay behind the fortified brick walls of the town. he led his small band in a retreat toward the town hoping to mount a stronger defense.
-However, their hopes were quickly dashed the forces of Vitthala had already occupied the area.
+However, their hopes were quickly dashed because the forces of Vitthala had already occupied the area.
 Before they could reach safety Coutinho and his men were surrounded and captured while the Muslim forces seized control of both the town and its fortress.

 Aftermath

 After securing victory at Punnaikayal the Muslim forces wreaked havoc on the settlement.
 The churches were set ablaze.
-Portuguese soldiers, including their captain, Manoel Rodrigues Coutinho, and several priests, were taken as prisoners. the pirate commander Irapali issued a proclamation across the Coromandel Coast declaring the end of Portuguese rule. he called upon the local inhabitants to embrace Islam and become followers of the Prophet Muhammad warning that those who refused would face the sharp edge of the Muhammadan sword.
+Portuguese soldiers, including their captain, Manoel Rodrigues Coutinho, and several priests, were taken as prisoners. the pirate commander Irapali issued a proclamation across the Coromandel Coast declaring the end of Portuguese rule. he called upon the local inhabitants to embrace Islam and become followers of the Islamic prophet Muhammad warning that those who refused would face the sharp edge of the Muhammadan sword.